DataDog/integrations-core/linkerd/README.md

 For Linkerd v1, see the [finagle metrics guide][12] for metric descriptions and [this gist][13] for an example of metrics exposed by Linkerd.

-**Note**: Linkerd is a prometheus based integration.
+**Note**: Linkerd is a Prometheus-based integration.
 Depending on your Linkerd configuration, some metrics might not be exposed by Linkerd.
-To check which metrics Datadog can collect, you can execute the below curl command in order to output all the exposed metrics by your current configuration.
-Meaning that if any metric is not present in the curl output, Datadog will not be collecting it.
+If any metric is not present in the curl output, the Datadog Agent is unable to collect that particular metric.

 To list the metrics exposed by your current configuration, run: